 Becky says, “I love fresh, healthy food, especially colorful vegetarian dishes with delicious sauces, and Mediterranean cuisine.
 Guests rave about my homemade bread, tasty pastas, fresh fruit salads, cakes and puddings.”
 In addition to cooking great meals aboard SWISH, Becky might find time to chat about her family’s 1911 50-foot Norwegian gaff-rigged ketch, or her three Atlantic crossings, or the big posh yacht in Guatemala with an owner who accidentally threw himself overboard.
 With Becky as your chef and hostess, your charter adventure in the Bahamas could include delightful ingredients you never even imagined.

 Guests enjoy sharing time with little Bella (a Schipperke dog), especially with the dolphin swimming or walks or games on the beach, but equally for clients that are not doggy lovers.
 In the 1690s, the Schipperke became popular watchdogs on the barges in Belgium and earned its name schipperke, meaning "little captain" in Flemish.
-Peter will arrange to board Bella for the duration of the charter if required.

 Stereo system, saloon and cockpit